dotnet/csharplang/spec/documentation-comments.md

     /// <summary>This is the entry point of the Point class testing
     /// program.
     /// <para>This program tests each method and operator, and
-    /// is intended to be run after any non-trvial maintenance has
+    /// is intended to be run after any non-trivial maintenance has
     /// been performed on the Point class.</para></summary>
     public static void Main() {
         // class test code goes here